AndreGtz/andregtz.github.io-blog/_posts/2017-03-15-how-to-actually-build-your-awesome-website-for-35.md

 If you have any question regarding this tutorial you can tweet me [@blodvodhr](https://twitter.com/blodvodhr) or opening an issue on [https://github.com/AndreGtz/blog/](https://github.com/AndreGtz/blog/)

-# Let's get started: Adquiring our Domain name
+# Let's get started: Adquiring your Domain name

-If you have never created or uploaded a website you might be wondering what a Domain name is and how to adquire one for yourself.
-Well you can read the [wiki](https://en.wikipedia.org/wiki/Domain_name) about it.
-If that doesn't make it clear basically it is your www.mypage.com thing, you have to pay to have your own "url".
+A domain name is the url that points to your website.

-You can find lot of retailers on google by searching "domain name".
+You can find lot of sites to register your domain name by searching "domain name" on google.

 I'm going to explain how to register your domain with GoDaddy just because it's my preferred choice and it has a good international covegare.

 In Godaddy you can get a .com domain for 15USD per year.

 To begin with use their search tool to find if your name is available, I'm going to search for *mypage*:
 ![mypagegif]()
+<iframe src='https://gfycat.com/ifr/BleakSpanishAmericangoldfinch' frameborder='0' scrolling='no' width='640' height='360' allowfullscreen></iframe>
 Which returns me all the names available for my name or a little variation of my name.

 **Which one is the best?**